Skip to Content

 Screwing in second shelf for DIY planter shelves

-6. Finally, all that is left to do is to hang these DIY plant shelves and add plants.
-To hang the shelf unit simply drill a hole into the top and bottom of the floorboard base.
+Step 6: Finally, all left to do is hang these DIY plant shelves and add plants.
+To hang the shelf unit, drill a hole at the top and bottom of the floorboard base.
 Then screw the board into the wall.

 DIY plant shelves with a natural wood edge